sman-dk/energy_meter_setuptool/README.md

 When configuring Fineco and Eastron meters with only one button: Hold down the "set" button for a few seconds before trying to change the baudrate etc. on the meter.

 ## Installation
-Clone this repo into a folder and install dependencies:
+Clone this repo into a folder and install the following dependencies:

 ```
 pip3 install pymodbus pyserial